Great Lakes Wolves To Remain On Endangered Species List, Court Rules

 The decision blocks those three states from allowing limited hunting of the wolves.

-In 2011, the Fish and Wildlife Service issued a final rule that removed Endangered Species Act protections for the Great Lakes wolves, which at the time had a population of around 4,400.
+In 2011, the Fish and Wildlife Service issued a final rule that removed Endangered Species Act protections for the Great Lakes wolves, noting that the population had “exceeded” recovery goals.
+At the time, the wolf population was around 4,400.
 Two years later, the Humane Society of the United States sued the Fish and Wildlife Service and its parent agency, the Interior Department, over the decision.
 A federal trial court sided with the nonprofit the following year, which meant the wolves went back on the protected list.

 Ralph Henry, director of litigation at the Humane Society, said that the government had succumbed to political pressures, rushed a rule and took too narrow a focus.

-Note: This story has been updated with a statement from the U.S. Fish and Wildlife Service.